LambdaSharp/LambdaSharpTool/Docs/Module-Output.md

 <dd>
 The <code>Value</code> attribute specifies either a literal output value or an expression that evaluates to the desired output value.

 <i>Required</i>: Conditional.
-The <code>Value</code> attribute can be omitted if the <code>Output</code> attribute matches an input or variable name.
-In that case, the value of the input/variable is used as output value.
+The <code>Value</code> attribute can be omitted if the <code>Output</code> attribute matches a parameter or variable name.
+In that case, the value of the parameter/variable is used as output value.

 <i>Type</i>: String Expression
 </dd>